shahidusmanm/customrestapi/README.md

 ![ContainerImageURL2](images/container-image-URL2.png)

-This is the repository we want to upload.
+This is the repository we want to upload so select this.

 ![Select Container](images/select-container.png)

-This is the repository we want to upload so select this.
 We want to deploy this in London, so we are going to go and select this

 ![Region](images/region.png)